darioque/darioque/README.md

 ### Hi!
 I'm Dario Skidelsky 👋

 - 🗺️ I am from Argentina.
-I'm currently studying systems engineering @ UTN-FRC + a Full Stack Dev course @ Digital House.
+I'm currently studying systems engineering @ UTN-FRC.

 - 👀 I’m passionate about programming, crypto and languages!

 - 🌱 I’m really looking forward to improve my programming skills and start my professional career in this space.

-- 📚 Besides my node.js capabilities, I have some experience programming in python + some knowledge of a few programming paradigms through languages like Prolog, Haskell and Smalltalk.
+- 📚 Besides my node.js skills, I have some experience programming with python and java.

-- 🗣️ I'm currently fluent in spanish (native), english and portuguese while also learning a bit of japanese and chinese.
+- 🗣️ I'm currently fluent in spanish (native), english and portuguese.

 - 📫 You can reach me at www.linkedin.com/in/dario-skidelsky/